robindrost/docs-1/docs/video_ingest.md

 ### Input Signal

 The cloud encoder currently expects a resolution of 1920x1080.
 It can receive this input signal over RTMP or SRT.
 The URL that is used for the video ingest can be found in the Livery console.
-The encoder does not support a stream key or authentication.
-For the mixing software, see the RTMP or SRT URL stream and output settings (contact us if your prefered streaming software is not included).
+See the Mixer Soft- and Hardware chapter for instructions on how to configure this (contact us if your prefered streaming software is not included).

 ## On-prem encoder